jbelmont/caching-and-memoization-workshop/docs/redis.md

 Read more commands at [Redis Set Commands](https://redis.io/commands#set)

+* Implement redis command `sismember` or `sunion` using node_redis client library [Node Redis](https://github.com/jbelmont/node_redis)
+    * open `playground/set.js`
+* `open test/unit/set.test.js`
+    * Write a test with your new function
+* Run your test with command `npm test`

 #### Sorted Sets

 [Sorted Set Data Type](https://redis.io/topics/data-types#sorted-sets)

 [Sorted Set Commands](https://redis.io/commands#sorted_set)

+* Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings
+* The difference is that every member of a Sorted Set is associated with score
+    * The score helps order the set,
+    * From the smallest to the greatest score
+    * While members are unique, scores may be repeated.

 ```sh
 127.0.0.1:6379> zadd grades 95 britney 85 dave 93 ashley 100 zhou